Nagios, one of the most popular tools for network monitoring, comes with its own share of problems as well.

 - Supports Graphite and InfluxDB natively.

-- You can get better insight about the performance of your devices with Icinga’s metadata.
+- Better insights into the performance of your devices with Icinga’s metadata.

 7. OpenNMS

-- It is based on an event-driven architecture that allows flexible workflow integration.
+- Based on an event-driven architecture that allows flexible workflow integration.

-- It normalizes device and vendor specific messages and protocol specific performance metrics, so everyone can understand.
+- Normalizes device and vendor-specific messages and protocol-specific performance metrics, so everyone can understand.

-- The data can be accessed through RESTful API.
+- Data can be accessed through RESTful API.

-- You can run external scripts to customize the notifications.
+- Run external scripts to customize the notifications.

-- Allows you to integrate with existing ticketing tools or with your own ticketing system.
+- Integrates with existing ticketing tools or with your own ticketing system.

 - Alarms can be forwarded to applications too, so they can be integrated into your management workflow.

-- Comes with a synthetic polling framework to test anything from IP stack to applications.
+- Synthetic polling framework to test anything from IP stack to applications.

-- It can test generic TCP connection, status and resources from management agents, measurements from open protocol and management agents, SNMP traps and syslog messages.
+- Tests generic TCP connection, status and resources from management agents, measurements from open protocol and management agents, SNMP traps, and syslog messages.

 - Database schema is controlled with Liquibase, so updates and maintenance are a breeze.